gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Protection Handshake or Validation" identifier 0x03 to indicate this failure.
 To indicate in which phase the timeout occurred an additional extra cause code is added.
-If the protection engine specifies that key management is implemented inband and the T-valid timeout occurs during the handshake the Cause-Specific code to add is "Error During Protection Handshake" identifier 0x01.
+If the protection engine specifies that key management is implemented in-band and the T-valid timeout occurs during the handshake the Cause-Specific code to add is "Error During Protection Handshake" identifier 0x01.
 If the T-valid timeout occurs during the protection association parameter validation, the extra